dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/pdf-reading-parameter.md

 # PDFReadingParameter

-The `PDFReadingParameter` class represents the parameters for reading a PDF file, including the mode of PDF reading, the DPI (dots per inch) value, and the target type.
+The `PDFReadingParameter` class represents the parameters for reading a PDF file, including the mode of PDF reading, the DPI (dots per inch) value, and the data source type.

 ## Definition